nekocode/win_penetration/README.md

 - Run **`pack.bat`** on the target system(windows 7/8) to penetrant it

 ### Behaviour
-- Bypass UAC
+- Bypass the UAC
-- Extract the payload to them temp directory
-- Excute the payload script
+- Extract and excute the payload script
 - Turn off the LUA and Firewall
-- Add Persistence, Installing into autorun
+- Add persistence and autorun
-- Catch user's login password
+- Crawl user's login password
-- Download and excute exe file from remote server
+- Download and excute exe file from the remote server
 - Excute PowerShellTcp for remote controlling